 4 Signs You're Ready to Hire a Music Publicist

 We have a lot of bands who come to Green Light Go wanting to hire us as their music publicist.
 And of the bands that show up in our inbox, we only take on about 10%.
-Much of the time it’s about the music, but there are a few other factors that tell us if a band is ready for a music publicist and why we need to pass.
+The #1 factor is whether we LOVE the music, but there are also other factors that come into play before we give them "green light."

 So how do you know if you’re ready for a music publicist?
 Take a look at these four signs to find out.

-First off, you should have new music to release, whether it be a single, album, video or EP.
+Spotify is changing the game a bit when it comes to new music.
+While Spotify curators will select an older song if it fits the playlist theme, music bloggers are still focused on the here and now.
+If you want to see more exposure and credibility for your music you should have new music to release, whether it be a single, album, video or EP.
 Without something new to promote, the publicist simply won’t have anything that would likely interest a music blog or news outlet.
+And while Spotify playlists are great for exposure and creating direct revenue, traditional media and blogs still influence those in the music industry like booking agents and club venues.
 Media is inundated with information and the surest way to filter out what is in their inbox is to send something old.
-In addition to making sure you music is new you also want to make sure it’s of the highest quality.
+You also want to make sure it’s of the highest quality.
 Again, media is looking for the best of the best and if you’re sending poorly produced, low quality music because you are eager to get your new song out there, you could be preventing coverage now and in the future by creating a bad first impression.

 Sharing is Caring: Know someone who needs a music publicist?
 Send them this article to determine if he or she is ready.